-The LIFEWATCH infrastructure for biodiversity and ecosystem research is operating an e-infrastructure for basic research on biodiversity and ecosystems, and supports research for the protection, management and sustainable use of biodiversity.
+The LIFEWATCH infrastructure for biodiversity and ecosystem research is operating an e-Infrastructure for basic research on biodiversity and ecosystems, and supports research for the protection, management and sustainable use of biodiversity.
 Biodiversity loss is one of the top societal challenges today, and a matter of concern at global, regional and local levels.
 Biodiversity loss is increasingly influenced by anthropogenic induced impacts which can be summarized in population pressure and climate change, resulting also in environmental constraints such as desertification, reduced water availability, and land-use change, among others.
 The increased knowledge of the impact of biodiversity on the functioning of ecosystems helps to make sound decisions for avoiding anthropogenic impacts on ecosystems and biodiversity and to devise cost-effective management plans.
+The ESFRI RIs developed creative approaches to enhance their industrial cooperation in this perspective too.
+The objective is to enable the public sector to improve and modernise public services faster while creating opportunities for companies in Europe to gain leadership in new markets.
+Numerous examples of good practices can be given regarding the provision by ESFRI RIs of data and scientific public services, their contribution to the monitoring, follow-on and preparation of public policies, etc. Several of them are described or mentioned in different parts of the report.

-Figure 2 (freely inspired from ERF discussions) provides an interesting general picture of the very broad range and sometimes complex interactions between RIs and their surrounding techno-scientific, socio-economic and societal environment.
+Figure 2 - freely inspired from the Association of European-Level Research Infrastructure Facilities (ERF) discussions - provides an interesting general picture of the very broad range and sometimes complex interactions between RIs and their surrounding technoscientific, socio-economic and societal environment.

 Figure 2.
-Interactions between RIs and their surrounding techno-scientific, socio-economic and societal environment
+Interactions between RIs and their surrounding techno-scientific, socioeconomic and societal environment 2.
+Industry as a supplier - the upstream business model